We recognise the importance of using data to benefit public health. It’s important to use data in an ethical, controlled and consensual way.

 - nature of the service requested

 Costs will be based on a daily rate of the analytical resource involved.
+Each request will be individually costed including a charge for assessing the request.

 |Actual costs will be confirmed at the end of the application process and formally agreed before work commences.|